raudelf/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model which is an object representation of the html elements on a webpage.
+It is also an interface we can interact with and manipulate.

 2. What is an event?

+An event is all interactions done on a page by a user (with mouse, keyboard, etc.)

 3. What is an event listener?

+An event listeners is an element that listens to the events we give them to look out for.
+When it hears the action, it fires a callback.

 4. Why would we convert a NodeList into an Array?

+The reason why we would convert it to an Array is so that we can easily call array methods and do what we want with it.

 5. What is a component?

+They are reusable pieces of code or functions that can be used to build elements that have the same functionality and style.

 ### Git Set up